 Unless a ride has only a single, simple climb and descent, the interesting measurement for cyclists is of elevation gain (feet or meters of climb) for all the climbs during a ride, as an indication of the ride's difficulty.
 But elevation gain is a fractal measurement.
 The amount recorded depends on how often a measurement is taken.
 Small, repeated ups and downs, whether real or due to GPS wander, will register more elevation gain on a device which takes more frequent readings.
 For that reason, readings taken during a ride will typically record more elevation gain than an online map, whose elevation data may consist only of contour lines at intervals of 20 feet, or 10 meters, or more.

-GPS distance readings on mapped routes are generally very accurate, because the distance covered is long compared with GPS wander.
-Elevation-gain readings can differ greatly, though, because the changes in elevation are smaller, and slower..
-Also, you will often find that a loop route shows a slight elevation loss, because waypoints are more likely to be recorded nearer the top and bottom of a slow climb than a fast descent.
+GPS distance readings on mapped routes are generally quite accurate, because the distance covered is long compared with GPS wander, and the GPS maps that follow roads use Google data.
+Elevation-gain readings can be very inconsistent, though, because the changes in elevation are smaller, and slower.
+Also, you will often find that a loop route shows a slight elevation loss, because waypoints are likely to be recorded nearer the top and bottom of a slow climb than a fast descent.

 Last Updated: by John Allen